 Everywhere you turn, you hear about the importance of caring for yourself, taking time out of your day for self-care, and prioritizing self-care over others expectations of you (or your expectations of yourself).
 With this, you may have heard whispers about the importance of developing a mindset practice, complete with abundant confusion about how kale and affirmations will lead you to having a better outlook on life.
 Here’s the thing: self-care doesn’t have to be a huge endeavor.
 It doesn’t even have to be an endeavor, period.
 The idea is that you need to put your own needs, emotionally, physically, and spirituality, above other BS in life.
 It’s Not Your Job to Tell Yourself “No” Eric Thomas - Secrets to Success Full.
 LPT: Don't "six months" yourself to death. : LifeProTips.
 How to be perfectly unhappy.
 How to find your passion.
 7.6k shares Share on Facebook Share on Twitter Too many of us believe in a magical being called ‘passion’.

 “If only I could find my passion”, we cry.
 “Finding my passion would make me happy”.
 Well, passion is real, and very powerful.
 But almost everything people believe about finding it is wrong.
+Rule 1: Passion comes from success.
 The Best-Kept Secret to Getting Unstuck: Core Feelings.
 At 34 years old, Garrett is doing well in life.

 He has a good job and a girlfriend who he hopes to marry.
 So Garrett is confused about why, each time he is alone, a sad feeling sneaks up on him.
 To prevent this from happening, Garrett stays as busy as he possibly can.
 All Anxiety is Not the Same: 3 Types, 3 Solutions.
 Maryann was raised by a mother who was both emotionally intense and needy.

 All through her childhood, Maryann had to be very caring and supportive toward her mother to try to prevent explosions.
 Maryann grew up with the tendencies to sooth, give, and placate deeply entrenched in her character.
 But these character traits, essential survival mechanisms growing up, became a serious problem for her in her adult life.
-Maryann was such a placater that she wasn’t taken seriously at work.
 Childhood Emotional Neglect: The Enemy of Assertiveness.
 Perhaps you’ve seen the many great articles about assertiveness here on Psychcentral over the past few years.